Malet/malet.github.io/_posts/2015-07-14-rudimentary-mysql-deployment-coreos.markdown

     -p<password>'
 {% endhighlight %}

-We should also be able to be able to connect to our mysql server manually by using an ssh tunnel, and then connecting to the "docker0" interface ip.
-Now that we've got our MySQL database set up, we're ready to deploy our application, I'll cover this in my next post!
+We should also be able to be able to connect to our MySQL server manually by using an ssh tunnel, and then connecting to the "docker0" interface ip.
+Now that we've got our MySQL database set up, we're ready to deploy our application; I'll cover this in my next post!

 [coreos-intro]: {% post_url 2015-07-01-coreos-single-server %} "CoreOS on a single server"